software-mansion/protostar/website/docs/cairo-1/07-interacting-with-starknet/02-declare.md

 code of a `class MyClass {}` and creating a new instance of it `let myInstance = MyClass()` in object-oriented programming languages.

-To deploy new contract instance, you need to:
+To deploy a new contract, for instance, you need to:

 1. Declare a contract on the network
-2. Deploy a instance of that declared contract
+2. Deploy an instance of that declared contract

 For detailed API description, see [declare command reference](../../cli-reference.md#declare).